Skip to Content

 Getting a Permit for an OSSF - Such as a Septic System

-A permit and an approved plan are required to construct, alter, repair, extend, or operate an on-site sewage disposal facility.
+A permit and approved plan are required to construct, alter, repair, extend, and operate an OSSF.

 TCEQ is not often the OSSF permitting authority.
-If you are applying for an OSSF within TCEQ jurisdiction, you may use this application and submit to your TCEQ Regional Office OSSF Program.
+If you are applying for an OSSF within TCEQ jurisdiction, you may use this application and submit to your TCEQ Regional Office’s OSSF Program.

 What are some tips I can follow if my OSSF is failing or when I have an OSSF installed.

-With few exceptions as detailed below, a permit is required to construct, install, alter, extend, or repair an On-site Sewage Facility (OSSF).
+A permit is required to construct, install, alter, extend, or repair an OSSF.
 Always check with your local permitting authority.
-Local permitting programs can be more stringent than the state law.
+Local permitting programs can be more stringent than State minimums.

-• serves a single family residence on a tract of land that is 10 acres or larger,
+• serves a single family dwelling on a tract of land that is 10 acres or larger,

 • is not causing a nuisance or polluting groundwater,